Reddit relationships – 3 tips to boost intimacy

-This should be a significant warning sign and would often correlate with negative gossip about others, but it can also show up as judgmental attitudes towards strangers; as a co-worker, someone at a party or a person on the street.
+This should be a significant warning sign and would often correlate with malicious gossip about others.
+Still, it can also show up as judgmental attitudes towards strangers, as a co-worker, someone at a party, or a person on the street.

-If someone is consistently showing judgmental views or opinions about others, then I would NOT recommend sharing vulnerabilities with them.
+If someone consistently shows judgmental views or opinions about others, I would NOT recommend sharing vulnerabilities with them.

 These people are NOT safe to be intimate with.